charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 ## Configuring Charmed Kubernetes to work with proxies

-Whether you decide to proxy any or all of the above services,
+Whether you decide to proxy any or all of the above services, the only extra configuration required is for Juju to route the traffic to the relevant proxies.
+Proxy configuration for Charmed Kubernetes is covered in the [proxy documentation][].
-## Additional considerations

-## Useful links

 <!-- IMAGES -->